 Some of the material on the course, particularly the material taught in the toolboxes for biochemistry area, will be assessed by a form of continual assessment held twice a year, in years 2 and 3.
 These marks will contribute to you final degree result.

 At the end of your third year you’ll take seven papers - one for each of remaining four main area of study, one to test your ability to deal with the analysis and interpretation of biochemical data, one to test your ability to read and interpret research papers, and one general paper designed to assess your broader understanding of biochemistry.
 The results of these exams contribute to your final degree result.

 You’ll also be encouraged to organise an internship in the summer break at the end of either your second or third year, which will give you hands-on experience working as part of one of our research groups.

 The fourth year is your opportunity to specialise in the area that interests you most.
-The first term and most of the second term are dedicated to a 20-week research project where you’ll get to design your own experiments, learn to plan research programmes, and present your results and ideas to other researchers in the field - experience that’s hugely valuable both to a potential employer and for your own reflection on what kind of future career or research you might be interested in.
+The first and second terms, and most of the third term are dedicated to a 25-week research project where you’ll get to design your own experiments, learn to plan research programmes, and present your results and ideas to other researchers in the field - experience that’s hugely valuable both to a potential employer and for your own reflection on what kind of future career or research you might be interested in.

 You’ll do this project alongside an existing research group working in your chosen subject area.
 The group could be within our own department, or you could choose to work with another department carrying out biochemically related research (such as Chemistry, Pathology, or Clinical Biochemistry).
 During the last two weeks of the research project you finish writing a short thesis.
 Once the thesis is submitted, you prepare a 10-minute presentation on the project.
 These are both examined and make up 25% of your final degree.